krishnan-r/sparkmonitor/docs/usecase_testing.md

 # A simple example notebook

 ## Introduction
-This notebook tests a majority of Sparks API through pyspark.
+This notebook tests a majority of Sparks API through pySpark.
 It mainly covers most RDD APIs and runs a random job.
 It also simulates some errors in Spark Jobs to test the extension

-## Environemnt
+## Environment
 - This notebook was run with Apache Spark in the local machine.
 - It uses python collections to generate some random data.
 - The latest version of Jupyter included in the Anaconda package was used